 Some of the information circulating states:

-WWP Executive compensation is set by our unpaid, volunteer Board of Directors following IRS rules on determining reasonable compensation.
-Our salaries are consistent with industry standards and, rather than being excessive, have often fallen at the lower end of compensation paid at comparable organizations.
+- TRUTH: Compensation for executive staff at WWP is set following IRS rules, and based on comparison data derived from industry-wide surveys and the IRS 990s of other similar size and scope nonprofits.
+Our salaries are consistent with industry standards and have often fallen at the lower end of compensation paid at comparable organizations.

 WWP strives to provide our warriors with high-touch, comprehensive support in the areas of mental health, physical health, education and employment.
 We pay a competitive wage so that we can hire expert, licensed staff in those fields to run our programs.
 Our warriors and their families deserve no less.

-To see the impact WWP and our skilled staff are making in the lives of those we serve, please visit: woundedwarriorproject.org/mission/who-we-serve.aspx.
+To see the impact WWP and our skilled staff are making in the lives of those we serve, please visit: woundedwarriorproject.org/mission/who-we-serve.

 Not at all.
 WWP has always supported the Constitution of the United States of America, including the First and Second Amendments.
 We recognize these are freedoms our service members fought and sacrificed to protect.
 We regularly register religious-based events and accept donations from religious-based organizations.
 Our mission focus is on supporting our nation's wounded veterans and providing therapeutic and beneficial programs, including hunting and outdoor activities.
 We have a long history of facilitating and sponsoring activities that involve firearms.
 We value the contributions we receive from fundraisers and donors, including the firearm and sporting industry and organizations.